NilouAp/StyleGAN_for_Face_Frontalization/README.md

 ## Project Overview
 This project addresses the challenge of facial identity preservation during face frontalization, leveraging the capabilities of **StyleGAN**.
 By generating front-facing views from non-frontal facial images while maintaining accurate identity features, this project is particularly beneficial for facial recognition systems, where frontal images yield optimal performance.

-Our model is trained using the **CMU Multi-PIE Face Dataset**, which features paired frontal and non-frontal images.
+The model was trained using the CMU Multi-PIE Face Dataset, which features paired frontal and non-frontal images.
+Robust data preparation scripts for the CMU Multi-PIE dataset are included in the project.

 ---

 ## Dataset